JelleZijlstra/typing-spec/spec/spec.rst

 ``@overload`` decorator.
 For example, the definitions of ``concat1`` and ``concat2`` in this stub file are equivalent::

-  from typing import TypeVar, Text
+  from typing import TypeVar

-  AnyStr = TypeVar('AnyStr', Text, bytes)
+  AnyStr = TypeVar('AnyStr', str, bytes)

   def concat1(x: AnyStr, y: AnyStr) -> AnyStr: ...